Canada convoy protest: Rolling Thunder Ottawa

 A motorcycle convoy of "hundreds" is scheduled to enter Ottawa on April 29.
 The group's route intends to stop at the National War Memorial and Parliament Hill.
 Looking to avoid of a repeat of the previous convoy, Ottawa Police announced that vehicles would not be allowed near the Hill.
 Ottawa Police are to be joined by members of the Royal Canadian Mounted Police, Ontario Provincial Police, and various municipal police services.
 Up to 831 RCMP are available as special constables.

 The Royal Canadian Legion distanced itself from the protest, stating in part "The Legion defends these sacred sites of Remembrance, and asserts that they should never be used as a backdrop for any other agenda beyond the act of Remembrance.
 Our hope and appeal to all who may gather before the National War Memorial this weekend is that they do so with a focus purely on Remembrance."

 A large crowd gathered on Rideau Street in the evening, in front of Rideau Centre.
 After an escalation of crowd aggression, police with helmets and shields were deployed.
 An attempted to occupy a parking lot was overturned.
 In total, seven people were arrested on the first evening.
 A professor who studies the dynamics of protests counted less than a thousand people at the rally, including police and journalists.
 A counter protest, described as an "unwelcoming party", was held by locals at Strathcona Park.

 Saturday's planned events include a rally at Parliament Hill featuring COVID-19 conspiracy theorist Christopher Saccoccia, widely referred to as Chris Sky.
 Rolling Thunder's organizer, Neil Sheard, has attempted to distance himself from Saccoccia.
 Another group, "Ottawa Unity Chain," intends to form a human chain.
 It claims to have collaborated with Sheard's group.

 Results and aftermath

 Parliamentary committee investigations

-The House of Commons committee structure lent itself to ongoing investigations, in the Canadian House of Commons Standing Committee on Finance (FINA) and the Canadian House of Commons Standing Committee on Public Safety and National Security (SECU) and the Canadian House of Commons Standing Committee on Procedure and House Affairs (PROC).
+The House of Commons committee structure lent itself to ongoing investigations, in the Canadian House of Commons Standing Committee on Finance (FINA), the Canadian House of Commons Standing Committee on Public Safety and National Security (SECU) and the Canadian House of Commons Standing Committee on Procedure and House Affairs (PROC).

 Early in March 2022, a Special Joint Committee on the Declaration of Emergency (DEDC) of the Senate and the House of Commons was struck to investigate the events associated with it.